-The IPCY welcomed to the University of Montréal campus the youth board of Brila, an educational charity that fosters metacognitive thinking and creativity in youth through philosophical dialogues and creative projects.
-These young philosophers playfully engaged with the key concepts of philosophy and discussed questions explored by students of the PHI2450 course, demonstrating that philosophy is suitable for people of all ages!
+The IPCY welcomed to the University of Montreal campus the youth board of Brila Youth Projects, an educational charity that fosters metacognitive thinking and creativity in youth through philosophical dialogues and creative projects.
+These young philosophers playfully engaged with the key concepts of philosophy and discussed questions explored by students of the PHI 2450 – Principles and methods in Philosophy for Children course, demonstrating that philosophy is suitable for people of all ages!

 The creation of a pan-Canadian network of experts